Creative spaces directory: Wellington region

 Contact: Nicola Pauling, Director | 04 973 0022 | firstname.lastname@example.org

-Wellington Integrated Dance (WIDance) runs integrated community dance classes open to all ages and abilities.
+Wellington Inclusive Dance (WIDance) runs integrated community dance classes open to all ages and abilities.
 The classes provide a safe, inclusive environment in which participants develop skills in contemporary dance, improvisation and composition.
 The cost is $90 waged, $60 unwaged.
-Visit the website.
+Visit their Facebook page and the website

 Contact: Sumara Fraser, Coordinator/Tutor | 021 050 1565 | email@example.com